DreamPartGen: Semantically Grounded Part-Level 3D Generation via Collaborative Latent Denoising: Experiments

 \subsection{Downstream Applications}

 \textbf{Text-to-3D Scene Generation.} \modelnamenc{} enables a wide range of part-aware 3D applications, including text-to-3D scene generation.
 In this task, the goal is to generate a coherent multi-object scene (a small scene) directly from a text prompt.
 During generation, each object is treated as a macro-part with aggregated DPLs, and a scene-level relational graph from canonicalized triplets $(o_i, o_j, \rho)$ encodes spatial and functional relations.
-Objects are first generated independently and then jointly refined in a brief synchronization to produce the final, coherent scene.
-Additional details on the scene generation process can be found in the Appendix.

-As shown in \Cref{fig:result_miniscene}, \modelnamenc{} can synthesize multi-object scenes that respect part structure, spatial constraints, and global coherence. \modelnamenc{}'s DPLs assign persistent, semantically meaningful slots for every part category, ensuring that the model explicitly reasons over fine-grained sub-components (\eg wooden chair legs) and part counts (\eg four chairs).
-Additional examples are provided in \Cref{fig:teaser} (bottom right) and in the Appendix.\looseness-1
+Objects are first generated independently and then jointly refined in a brief synchronization step to produce the final, coherent scene.
+Additional details on the scene generation process can be found in Appendix \ref{app:applications}.
+As shown in \Cref{fig:result_miniscene}, \modelnamenc{} can synthesize multi-object scenes that respect part structure, spatial constraints, and global coherence. \modelnamenc{}'s DPLs assign persistent, semantically meaningful slots for every part category, ensuring that the model explicitly reasons over fine-grained sub-components (\eg, wooden chair legs) and part counts (\eg, four chairs).
+Additional examples are provided in \Cref{fig:teaser} (bottom right) and in Appendix \ref{app:applications}.\looseness-1

 \textbf{Text-to-3D Part Editing.} To edit a specific part, we isolate its DPLs and freeze all others while keeping the global relational context fixed.
 We then apply localized re-denoising via partial DDIM inversion, optimizing only the target part’s latents, followed by a brief synchronization step to restore coherence with the full object.
 As illustrated in \Cref{fig:result_part_editing}, \modelnamenc{} accurately executes relational part editing prompts, producing clean, high-fidelity edits with seamless part-to-part coherence.
 An additional editing example is shown in \Cref{fig:teaser} (top right).
-Details on the editing process, accompanied by more qualitative examples, can be found in the Appendix.
+Details and additional qualitative examples can be found in Appendix \ref{app:applications}.